Secretary of State Frank LaRose shares important tips Ohioans should know before voting - NewsBreak

 Ohio breaks early voting record

-COLUMBUS, Ohio (WCMH) – Ohio set a record for early and absentee voting in a midterm election this year.
-According to Ohio Secretary of State Frank LaRose’s office, more than 1.55 million Ohioans either voted early or requested an absentee ballot for the midterm election, an increase of 3.9% over 2018, which was also a […]
+Ohio set a record for early and absentee voting in a midterm election this year.